 We’ve cast our expert eyes over 5 of the best body cams on the market right now.
 We’ve praised their strengths, even as we’ve ruthlessly picked apart their weaknesses.
 Now, before we announce the name of the camera that we feel is best, here’s a quick overview of everything we’ve seen so far.

 The Transcend DrivePro 20 is a nice little camera, with lots of nice features.
 However it is reliant on an external source for memory and your choices for that source are limited to the smaller SD cards.

 The ONETHINGCAM Friendly Body Camera is exceptionally well designed, with options for latitude and longitude readings and GPS – and a veritable ton of other useful features.
 Whilst this is all extremely impressive (especially for the asking price), the OTC is hampered by a ‘record’ setting that can easily be switched off by accident and takes a full three seconds to actually begin.

-In the case of the Brifield X1, however, the plus points far outweigh any minuses, making the X1 the best choice for the security-minded buyer.
+Our Winner is the Brifield BR1, the plus points far outweigh any minuses, making the X1 the best choice for the security-minded buyer.